-Cost of sales was \$60.4 million, an increase of \$3.4 million, or 6%, when compared to last year.
-The overall increase in cost of sales is the result of product and market mix as well as increased bulk sales.
-As well, the Company periodically reviews the value of items in inventory and provides write-downs or write-offs of inventory based on its assessment of market conditions.
-These write-downs and write-offs are charged to cost of sales.
-On a case rate basis, our Case Goods costs have increased 3.1%.
-Cost increases have been partially offset by price initiatives and adjustments and the launch of premium innovation resulting in overall gross margin of 52%, a decrease compared to 54% in the same period last year (note: Commissions are not included in this calculation).
+Cost of sales in the year ended June 30, 2021 was \$62.1 million, an increase of \$1.7 million, or 3% when compared to the same period last year.
+The overall increase in cost of sales is the result of product and market mix.
+On a case rate basis, our Case Goods costs have increased 0.5%.
+Cost increases have been offset by price initiatives and trade promotion optimization, resulting in an overall gross margin of 53%, compared to 52% in the same period last year (note: Commissions are not included in this calculation).